 - All submitted incident reports will be reviewed by the Dean of Students (or his/her designee). - Students who have submitted a confidential and/or anonymous incident report in regard to an incident of sexual misconduct can rest assured that the Dean of Students is a member of the College's Title IX team and, accordingly, will maintain the student's privacy to the utmost extent.
-For more information on how to file a confidential and/or anonymous incident report regarding an incident of sexual misconduct, see Maria College's full Sexual Misconduct Policy on page 38. - If appropriate, the Dean of Students (or a member of the Title IX team, if applicable) will conduct or direct an investigation into the incident reported. - Students who have reported an incident of sexual misconduct have the option of requesting that the College not conduct an investigation; however, under certain circumstances, the College may determine that an investigation is necessary to protect the health and safety of other students.
-When the College determines that an investigation is necessary, the student who submitted the incident report will be notified in writing. - Students who have anonymously submitted a report regarding an incident of sexual misconduct should be aware that their anonymity may inhibit the College's ability to conduct a full investigation of the incident and/or communicate with the student regarding actions taken. - In very rare instances, such as when the conduct of a student constitutes a danger or threat to the personal safety of any individual or to College property or when the conduct of a student substantially interferes with essential tasks of the College, the Dean of Students may take summary action, including but not limited to summary suspension and/or other interim measures or interventions, against the student without first conducting an investigation.
-Summary action may be appropriate when, after being warned by College officials, faculty, or staff to discontinue the conduct in question, a student continues to engage in such conduct.
+For students who are under age 18, students' parents (or legal guardians) are entitled to submit an incident report on their behalf.
+For students who are aged 18 or older, Maria College will accept reports from parents/guardians, however, the College is limited to communicating information to parents/guardians pertaining to student disciplinary matters only to the extent authorized by the student and/or as authorized by law. - If appropriate, the Dean of Students (or a member of the Title IX team, if applicable) will conduct or direct an investigation into the incident reported. - Students who have reported an incident of sexual misconduct have the option of requesting that the College not conduct an investigation; however, under certain circumstances, the College may determine that an investigation is necessary to protect the health and safety of other students.
+When the College determines that an investigation is necessary, the student who submitted the incident report will be notified in writing. - Students who have anonymously submitted a report regarding an incident of sexual misconduct should be aware that their anonymity may inhibit the College's ability to conduct a full investigation of the incident and/or communicate with the student regarding actions taken. - In very rare instances, such as when the conduct of a student constitutes a danger or threat to the personal safety of any individual or to College property or when the conduct of a student substantially interferes with essential tasks of the College, the Dean of Students may take summary action, including but not limited to summary suspension and/or - other interim measures or interventions, against the student without first conducting an investigation.
+Summary action may be appropriate in various circumstances, including but not limited to instances when, after being warned by College officials, faculty, or staff to discontinue the conduct in question, a student continues to engage in such conduct.
 After the imposition of summary action, the College will conduct an investigation and follow its disciplinary hearing process in order to determine whether to continue, modify, or terminate the summary action imposed.